Installation

 Two things change how long an install takes: the environment (how old your wiring is, how accessible the cavity is, whether cables need lengthening) and the electrician's familiarity with the product.
 Basis-certified sparkies are faster than first-timers.
 Both matter.

-The wall around your panel may need touch-up.
+The wall may need a touch-up.

 The new panel is the same footprint as your old one, but paint lines, old wallpaper edges, and plaster imperfections don't always match up.
 Most electricians won't quote plastering or painting; those are a separate trade.
 Factor this in upfront.